 Social science history seminars bring speakers to campus to discuss their research at the intersection of history and the social sciences.
 These talks focus particularly on work that examines the institutions and institutional changes that affect long-term social and economic development.

 Caltech’s visual culture program, which is funded by a grant from The Andrew W. Mellon Foundation, features lectures, panel discussions, and other programming intended to foster conversations between humanists and scientists.
-Its activities are organized by HSS and other Caltech faculty in collaboration with scholars at The Huntington, Library, Art Collections, and Botanical Gardens.
+Its activities are organized by HSS and other Caltech faculty in collaboration with scholars at The Huntington, Library, Art Museum, and Botanical Gardens.